www.scantips.com

 E is the illuminance (total luminous flux incident on a surface, per unit area)

-The calibration constants are a bit arbitrary, but the ISO specifications specifically say the calibration constant should be determined by analysis by large numbers of observers of a large number of photos of known exposure in various conditions.
+The calibration constants are a bit arbitrary, but the ISO (organization) specifications specifically say the calibration constant should be determined by analysis by large numbers of observers of a large number of photos of known exposure in various conditions.
 Meaning a visual consensus, since exact exposure is pretty hard to judge critically.

-Other than knowing the idea, I imagine most of us have little need for the light meter formula, and the main math thing computing EV needs to know is log₂(value) is EV of the value (both are the exponent of 2):
+Other than knowing the idea, I suspect most of us have little need for the light meter formula, and the main math thing computing EV needs to know is log₂(value) is EV of the value (both are the exponent of 2):

 EV = log₂